asyncgui/asynckivy/sphinx/tips.rst

 ---------------

-``asynckivy`` does not have any I/O primitives like ``trio`` and ``asyncio`` do, thus threads are the only way to perform them without blocking the main-thread:
+``asynckivy`` does not have any I/O primitives like ``trio`` and ``asyncio`` do, thus threads may be the best way to perform them without blocking the main-thread:

 .. code-block::